-Johnson & Bell Shareholder William K. McVisk and Associate Attorney, David J. Rock, recently obtained judgment on the pleadings on behalf of their contractor client in an insurance coverage dispute in the Chancery Division in Cook County.
+Johnson & Bell Associate Attorney, David J. Rock, recently obtained judgment on the pleadings on behalf of his contractor client in an insurance coverage dispute in the Chancery Division in Cook County.
 The dispute involved whether the contractor was entitled to a defense under its subcontractor’s general liability insurance policy, which provided coverage only where the putative “additional insured” could potentially be held vicariously liable in the underlying case for acts or omissions of the named insured.
 The parties filed cross-motions for judgment on the pleadings/summary judgment.
-Messrs.
-McVisk and Rock wrote the briefs, and Mr. Rock argued the cross-motions before Judge Demacopoulos.
+Mr. Rock wrote the briefs and argued the cross-motions before Judge Demacopoulos.

-Johnson & Bell’s contractor client’s fees in the underlying action are now required to be reimbursed by the insurer, resulting in a significant cost savings for their client.
+Johnson & Bell’s contractor client’s fees in the underlying action are now required to be reimbursed by the insurer, resulting in a significant cost savings for our client.

 Related Items of Interest: